 - Your goal is to increase the distance you walk each day. - For the first few days at home, do multiple short walks throughout the day. - This approach is better for reducing stiffness.
 As you can tolerate it, advance your walking distance.
 Frequency is better than pushing yourself to walk a certain distance initially.
-Mild neck pain is expected, but should dissipate within 15 minutes of rest afterwards. - Keep your head up, chest up, shoulders back and relaxed, buttocks and stomach tucked in.
+Mild back pain is expected, but should dissipate within 15 minutes of rest afterwards. - Keep your head up, chest up, shoulders back and relaxed, buttocks and stomach tucked in. - Typically, people use the walker for distant ambulation to keep pressure off the back.
+As tolerated, you can wean yourself off the walker unless otherwise indicated by your surgeon.